Voices of Now

 In 2012 the United States Department of State funded four artist-educators from Arena Stage’s Community Engagement division to travel to India to create devised theater pieces with diverse groups in four cities: Kolkata, Patna, New Delhi and Hyderabad.
 Using workshop activities and rehearsal methods used in Arena Stage’s Voices of Now program, artist-educators devised and directed plays exploring themes important to the ensemble of artists in each community.

 Voices of Now workshops and residencies are available to middle school, high school, community groups, educators and theater professionals.
 Learn more by contacting Community Programs Manager Mauricio Pita at email@example.com

-Voices of Now is also made possible by support from the Hattie M. Strong Foundation, Global Medical REIT, Weissberg Foundation, Lois & Richard England Family Foundation and Friends of Southwest D.C., the Weissberg Foundation.
+Voices of Now is made possible by support from the Hattie M. Strong Foundation, Global Medical REIT, Weissberg Foundation, Lois & Richard England Family Foundation and Friends of Southwest D.C.